CBonez0/PPC/README.md

 Q: What does PPC Updater do?

-A: The program automatically downloads and updates your Lethal Company modding files + modpack.
+A: The program automatically downloads and updates your Lethal Company modding files and modpack.

 Q: Will this program put a virus on my PC?

-A: No, all the resources used, are open-source and available for preview within the manual download link.
+A: No, all the resources used are open-source and available for preview within the manual download link.

 Q: Why does my anti-virus software flag your program as malware?

-A: Most anti-virus programs commonly detects files as suspicious when they install and modify files within your system.
-This kind of behaviour is to be expected and simply means that your anti-virus software is working as intended.
+A: Most anti-virus programs commonly detect files as suspicious when they install and modify files within your system.
+This kind of behavior is to be expected and simply means that your anti-virus software is working as intended.

 # **Tutorials**
 _____________________